basarat/demo-typestyle/10-static/script.md

 # Generate static html files using TypeStyle
-> You can easily use TypeStyle to build static html + css files.
-You can use the same pattern to generate email and pdf template files.
-Since TypeStyle supports cssRaw all your css can be easily inlined into a single file.
+> You can easily use TypeStyle to build static html files with encapsulated CSS.
+You can use this pattern to generate email and pdf template files.
+Since TypeStyle supports cssRaw all your css can be easily inlined into a single file making it easy to work with template rendering engines.

 Here I have a simple file containing an app component that is styled using TypeStyle.